aragilar/dnd-flask/data/documentation/adventuring.md

 #### Climbing, Swimming, and Crawling

-While climbing or swimming, each foot of movement costs 1 extra foot (2 extra feet in di cult terrain), unless a creature has a climbing or swimming speed.
+While climbing or swimming, each foot of movement costs 1 extra foot (2 extra feet in difficult terrain), unless a creature has a climbing or swimming speed.
 At the DM's option, climbing a slippery vertical surface or one with few handholds requires a successful Strength (Athletics) check.
 Similarly, gaining any distance in rough water might require a successful Strength (Athletics) check.

 #### Jumping